Tell us what you want

 - Customs Form 3299 -- You may want to look at whether you need this form too.

-- If you have one, bring your passport.
+- If you have one, send us a copy of the face sheet of your passport.
 State-issued driver's licenses are great, but when dealing with the US government, you might want to bring your US issued ID. (i.e. passport)

 - DMV Forms - The department of motor vehicles varies state by state.
 You will need to contact your local DMV to see if there are any additional forms you may need.
 Remember, if you plan on driving your vehicle from the port, you'll need a temporary permit from your state to put in on the vehicle so that you can legally drive it. (probably need insurance as well)